Bispectral duality and separation of variables from surface defect transition: Surface defect transition and separation of variables

 In this case, the Higgs branch of the two-dimensional $\EN=(2,2)$ gauged sigma model is the total space of

 where $\mathcal{E}$ is the tautological vector bundle over the flag variety $F(N-1,N)$.
 This is dual to the total space of

 This is precisely the gauged linear sigma model that we discussed in section \ref{sec:Qopssrf}.
-It is in the non-linear sigma model phase here by turning on the complexified FI parameter, as opposed to the vev of the adjoint scalar, producing the $\mathbf{H}$-observable by coupling to the $\EN=2$ $A_1$-quiver gauge theory \cite{Jeong:2018qpc}.
-Therefore, we expect that the monodromy surface defect defined by the $\BZ_2$-orbifold is dual to the $\mathbf{H}$-observable, where the prescribed singularity in the former can be thought of as the remnant of integrating out two-dimensional degrees of freedom in the latter.
-We now explain that the duality can indeed be confirmed by the equality between their observable expressions, as a consequence of the crossing formula we derived in \eqref{eq:Relation of chi's}.
+It is in the non-linear sigma model phase here by turning on the complexified FI parameter, rather than the vev of the adjoint scalar, which produces the $\mathbf{H}$-observable by coupling to the $\mathcal{N}=2$ $A_1$-quiver gauge theory \cite{Jeong:2018qpc}.
+Therefore, we expect that the monodromy surface defect defined by the $\BZ_2$-orbifold is dual to the $\mathbf{H}$-observable, where the prescribed singularity in the former can be thought of as a remnant of integrating out two-dimensional degrees of freedom in the latter.
+We will now explain that this duality can indeed be confirmed by the equality between their observable expressions, as a consequence of the crossing formula derived in \eqref{eq:Relation of chi's}.

 The restricted Young diagrams enumerating the fixed points in the negative chamber are Young diagrams with single column of length, say, $s \geq 0$ (see Figure \ref{fig:dualfixed}).
 These Young diagrams represent the $V_0$ space generated by the action of $B_1 ^\dagger$ on the image of the one-dimensional space $L_1$ under $j^\dagger$, $V_0 = \BC [B_1 ^\dagger] j^\dagger (L_1)$.
 Its equivariant Chern character is therefore